 If you loop the cable around a tree and hook the winching hook back onto the cable, you will prematurely wear or possibly damage the part of the rope that comes in contact with the tree and the steel hook.

-The tree strap, on the other side, is more robust and will not wear as fast.
-It is also much cheaper to replace when worn instead of having to replace the entire winch cable.
+On the other hand, the tree strap is more robust and will not wear as fast.
+It is also much cheaper to replace when worn instead of replacing the entire winch cable.

 The shackle or D-rings give you a more robust and safe way of hooking up to your anchoring point.

-A proper snatch block is one of the most versatile and helpful winching accessories out there.
+A proper snatch block is one of the most versatile and helpful winching accessories.
 It comes with a range of benefits and uses, such as:

-- Allows you to double or triple the pulling capacity of your winch, wich.
+- Allows you to double or triple the pulling capacity of your winch.

-- This does not only make your winch more powerful; it reduces the stress on the winch motor and gears, which may expand the life expectancy of your winch.
+- This not only makes your winch more powerful; it reduces the stress on the winch motor and gears, which may expand the life expectancy of your winch.

 - You can use a snatch block to change winching direction when needed.
 Changing the course of the winch rope is useful to reach solid anchoring points, winch around objects, or prevent damaging your winch rope by winching over sharp rocks.

-Make sure the snatch block you get is designed to be used with the winch rope you have.
+Ensure the snatch block you get is designed to be used with your winch rope type.
 Some pulley wheels are made to be used only with steel cables and will wear or even damage synthetic winch ropes.

-If your ATV winch is fitted with a steel cable, you will definitely need a pair of heavy-duty leather gloves any time you handle the winch cable.
+If your ATV winch is fitted with a steel cable, you will need a pair of heavy-duty leather gloves whenever you handle the winch cable.

-Steel cables come with the downside that they will start getting small burrs or splinters as they wear.
-These small steel splinters can do a lot of damage to your hands if you do not protect them adequately by using a beefy pair of gloves.
+Steel cables have the downside of beginning to develop small burrs or splinters as they wear, a process known as fraying.
+These small steel splinters can cause severe hand injury if you do not protect them adequately using beefy gloves.

-There are no steel splinters with synthetic cables, so the need for gloves is not that big if you use this type of cable.
-But you still run the risk of getting burnt, so using gloves is always a good idea, regardless of what kind of cable you have.
+Synthetic winch ropes may also fray when they wear, but they won’t hurt your hands, making gloves less critical when using this type of cable.
+However, you still risk friction burns, so using gloves is always a good idea, regardless of what kind of cable you have.

-Upgrading your steel cable to a winching rope made from synthetic material will drastically reduce the chance of getting your fingers hurt when handling the rope.
+Upgrading your steel cable to a winching rope made from synthetic material will drastically reduce the chance of hurting your fingers when handling the rope.

-Look for a rope that has a protective sleeve and a connector loop with a metal insert.
+Look for a rope with a protective sleeve and a connector loop with a metal insert.

 Read about all the other benefits of a synthetic winch rope in this post, where I look at the pros and cons of both steel cables and synthetic ropes.

-With a synthetic winch rope, you will also be able to replace your steel roller fairleads with an aluminum hawse.
-They are more gentle on the synthetic rope than the steel rollers, as well as significantly lighter.
+With a synthetic winch rope, you can replace your steel roller fairleads with an aluminum hawse.
+They are more gentle on the synthetic rope than the steel rollers and significantly lighter.

-Most ATVs have the winch permanently fixed at the front end of the machine.
-That’s where you’ll need it to be most times anyways.
+Most ATVs have the winch permanently fixed at the vehicle’s front end.
+That’s where you’ll need it to be most times, anyways.

 When you ride in the mud where there is a risk of getting stuck, you should always plan to have a tree in front of you where you can hook up your front winch.

 But things do not always go as planned.
-You get stuck, and in front of you, there is just more mud.
+You get stuck, and there is just more mud in front of you.
 There may be a big tree behind the ATV, but no way to reach it with the front-mounted winch.

-Having a rear winch installed permanently is one option, but on many ATVs, you’ll have a hard time finding a good spot where it won’t be in the way.
+Installing a rear winch permanently is one option, but on many ATVs, you’ll have difficulty finding a good spot where it won’t be in the way.

 A reverse winching kit uses a set of pulleys that allows you to direct the winching rope or cable down and under the ATV.
 This way, you can use your front-mounted winch to pull the ATV backward out of the mud.